 False.
 This may be an effective practice for one or two unused small spaces however, by closing off air conditioning registers the HVAC system becomes unbalanced.
-An air conditioning unit and HVAC system already cools the hair pushed into the ducts.
+An air conditioning unit and HVAC system already cool the air that is being pushed into the ducts.
 You are simply not allowing that into the room, therefore it goes unused even though the cool air has been processed.
 Try a zone cooling system that is designed for cooling rooms separately if this is something you need.

-Myth: Leaving a fan on in a room will cool a room when you are not present.
+Myth: Leaving a fan on in a room will cool the room when you are not present.

 False.
 The main way a fan works is through forced convection.
 This is where the air moving across a person’s skin creates a temperature gradient, creating the feeling of cooler air.
 Leaving a fan on when not present will continue to circulate air but not change the air temperature or gradient.
 To save energy, turn a room fan off when no one is present.